|Nutritional Guidelines (per serving)|

 - 5 to 6 garlic cloves (minced)

-Stir all the 'Lemon Marinade' ingredients together in a bowl.
-Stir well to dissolve the honey into the coconut milk.
+Mix all of the ingredients for the marinade together in a bowl.
+Stir well to dissolve the honey into the coconut or evaporated milk.
 Set aside.

-Be sure not to remove the fat from the chicken pieces (most of this will seep out and won't be eaten anyway, but what remains will help flavor the chicken and keep it moist).
 Spread the chicken pieces out in a flat-bottomed baking dish.
+Be sure not to remove the fat from the chicken pieces—most of this will help flavor the chicken and keep it moist as it cooks.

 Pour 3/4 of the lemon marinade over the chicken pieces.
-Turn the chicken pieces in the sauce several times, ensuring they are well saturated.
+Turn the chicken pieces in the sauce several times, ensuring they are well-coated.
 Reserve remaining sauce for later.

 Leave the pieces turned skin-side down in the sauce and allow to marinate in the refrigerator for at least 30 minutes, or up to 24 hours ahead of time.

 Bake uncovered on the middle rack of your oven for 1 hour.
-Half-way through baking, drizzle chicken pieces with the remaining marinade.
-Chicken is done with it turns a beautiful golden-brown.
+After 30 minutes, drizzle chicken pieces with the remaining marinade.
+Test the chicken for doneness once the skin turns golden brown.

-Serve with either rice or potatoes.
-My husband and I like to spoon some of the lemony juices from the pan over the chicken as we eat.
-Also excellent served with Coconut Saffron Rice.
-Garnish with lemon slices and a sprinkling of fresh coriander, and ENJOY!
+Spoon some of the juices from the pan over the chicken to serve.
+Garnish with lemon slices and a sprinkling of fresh cilantro.
+Enjoy!